 For RVers and road trippers who are driving long hours, watching their GPS like a hawk, and aren’t as familiar with roads as others, some routes are more dangerous than others.
-Here’s five of the most dangerous roads across America and a little bit of what you can expect should you decide to travel there anyway
+Here are five of the most dangerous roads across America and a little bit of what you can expect should you decide to travel there anyway

 5 of the Most Dangerous Roads in the United States

 Just a preface on how these roads made the list.
 The following areas experience higher accident ratios and fatalities than average roads annually.
 They are also located in areas where RVers and road trippers are likely to be traveling.